How to ACE the ACER Exams?

 The ACER Scholarship Tests are used across Australian schools to help them identify scholarship candidates based on academic merit.
 Keep reading to find out more about the ACER exam and how to ace it!

-3 months ago • 4 min read
+a year ago • 6 min read

 Photo by Isabella Fischer / Unsplash

 The ACER (Australian Council for Education and Research) Scholarship Test is a set of independent academic assessments used by schools across Australia to accept high-achieving students.
-This test is not purely curriculum-based and does not test the ability of students to memorise learnt information.
+This test is not purely curriculum-based, and does not test the ability of students to memorise learnt information.
 Rather, students have to showcase a range of skills such as analysis, thinking critically, interpretation, inference and deduction.

 How to register for the ACER exams?

-To apply for an ACER scholarship test, parents must register and pay for each school they wish to apply to on the acer website and follow the instructions below
+To apply for an ACER scholarship test, parents must register and pay for each school they wish to apply to on the ACER website and follow the instructions below:

 1. Create a Parent Account.